akshaydnicator/Ensemble-Techniques-Bagging-Boosting-Stacking/README.md

 **3. Stacking Ensemble Techniques:** Using **StratifiedKfold** to split the train data into 10 subsets and using **Bootstrapping** techniques to create an output to be used as **features in the final meta-classifier | Additional models** used apart from the ones mentioned above: **LinearSVC(), KNeighborsClassifier(), LogisticRegression(), VotingClassifier() and Deep Neural Networks (DNNs)<br/>**

 ## Models Used and Evaluation
-The are three different notebooks attached in this repository as a part of this project:<br/><br/>
+The are three different jupyter notebooks attached in this repository as a part of this project:<br/>
- - **Principal Component Analysis on Train/Test Data**
+ - Principal Component Analysis **(PCA)** on Train/Test Data
- - **Bagging and Boosting Machine Learning Ensemble Techniques**
+ - **Bagging and Boosting** Machine Learning Ensemble Techniques
- - **Stacking Ensemble Techinique - ML Models Stacked Over DNN**
+ - **Ensemble ML Models' Stacking Over DNN - Loan Eligibility Prediction**